argilla-io/argilla/docs/community/developer_docs.rst

     git remote add upstream https://github.com/recognai/rubrix.git

-Now go ahead and create a new conda environment in which the development will take place and activate it.
+Now go ahead and create a new conda environment in which the development will take place and activate it:

 .. code-block:: bash